hulloanson/hullowheel-server/README.md

 *Note: all floats are 32-bit precision float, little endian*

+#### Misc
+##### Logging
+The HulloWheel server uses macrologger (courtesy to https://github.com/dmcrodrigues/macro-logger) for logging.
+Kinda simple I know, but I don't want a full-blown library with additional configurations files / (de-)initalizing lines.
+Educate me if there was more well-tested and simple ones.

 ### Contributing
 First a big thank you for your efforts.
 Please always make PRs on the `dev` branch.